-2. The part of the hand closest to the wrist: She used the heel of her hand to knead the bread dough before setting it to rise.
+2. The fleshy rounded lower part or base of a person's palm closest to the wrist: She used the heel of her hand to knead the bread dough before setting it to rise.

 3. An individual who treats others with contempt: Because he told so many lies, everyone thought of him as a heel.

 The cut on Mike's heel can't possibly heal in time for the basketball game; so he'll just have to wait until it gets better.

 2. Descriptive of physical and mental well-being that is free from signs of illness: For someone of his age, Bill is very healthy.